roovy54/dc-mini-project-sg-1/1 - Tokenization and Embeddings/README.md

 3. Reduce the dimensionality of the embeddings to 2D using **t-SNE** (a method for reducing higher-dimensional vectors to lower dimensions).
 4. Visualize the embeddings in a 2D space and observe if the sentences from the two classes are separately clustered.
 5. Reflect on the type of embedding method used.

-**Deadline**: February 10th, Monday E.O.D

-## Note
-You are expected to watch all the provided videos and complete the two tasks by the deadline.

----

-This README provides a structured overview of the topics covered in Week 1, along with the tasks and resources needed to complete them.
-Make sure to follow the instructions carefully and reach out if you have any questions!